Sockpuppetting: Jailbreaking LLMs by Combining Prefilling with Optimization: Results

 \subsection{Universal Attacks}

 Figure \ref{fig:uni} shows the performance of different universal attacks on a validation set of 100 prompts.
-An interesting trend is that using GCG for universal attacks seems to be more successful than using it on each individual prompt (Figure \ref{fig:individual}).
-This could suggest that applying GCG to individual prompts somehow ``overfits'' the attack suffix on the prompt, while using it to optimize against 25 prompts simultaneously results in attacks that are more robust and effective.
+An interesting trend is that using GCG for universal attacks seems to be more successful than using it on each individual prompt (Figure \ref{fig:prefill}).
+This could suggest that applying GCG to individual prompts somehow ``overfits'' the attack suffix on the prompt, while using it to optimize against 25 prompts simultaneously results in more robust and effective attacks.
+Because each attack is evaluated with a single greedy run per prompt (Appendix~\ref{app:optimization_details}), we base the comparisons that follow on the large ASR differences between attacks, treating gaps of only a few percentage points as possible run-to-run variation.

 The rolling variants of each attack broadly have comparable or better ASRs; RollingGCG outperforms GCG, and RollingSockpuppetGCG outperforms SockpuppetGCG.
-This is in line with our expectations, given that the rolling variants take up to 10 times as much computational resources.
-However, the exceptions are notable.
-The non-sockpuppetting attacks on Llama and the sockpuppetting attacks on Gemma have pairwise similar ASRs, and the RollingGCG attack is ineffective on Qwen, successfully jailbreaking just a single prompt from the validation set.
-The optimization loss of the latter (not shown) is particularly high compared to the other attacks on Qwen, so the poor result could be considered an outlier due to an optimizational failure.
+This is in line with our expectations, given that the rolling variants take several times as much computational resources (${\approx}5$--$7\times$ in practice, against a ${\approx}10\times$ worst case; see Appendix~\ref{app:compute}).

+There are two notable exceptions to this trend.
+First, the non-sockpuppetting attacks on Llama and the sockpuppetting attacks on Gemma have pairwise similar ASRs, suggesting that progressive expansion does not always help.
+Second, RollingGCG is largely ineffective on Qwen, jailbreaking just a single prompt from the validation set.
+Its optimization loss (not shown) is particularly high compared to the other attacks on Qwen, so the poor result could be considered an outlier due to an optimization failure.

 On Llama and Qwen, we see that SockpuppetGCG tends to underperform both of the non-sockpuppetting attacks, while RollingSockpuppetGCG significantly outperforms them.
 This supports the hypothesis that the coherence of the attack suffix is a more important quality when the attack is performed inside the ``assistant'' message block, as opposed to the ``user'' one.
-To that end, the rolling variant of the attacks ensure that the substring of previous length ``makes sense'' as an attack before extending it.
+To that end, the rolling variant of the attacks ensures that the substring of previous length ``makes sense'' as an attack before extending it.
+Furthermore, the large gap between RollingSockpuppetGCG and the other attacks on Llama and Qwen shows that specifically the \textit{combination} of iterative optimization and sockpuppetting leads to a high ASR, as opposed to any single component.

 An alternative interpretation of the dominance of RollingSockpuppetGCG could be that the optimization space is more uneven for sockpuppetting attacks, and so they benefit more from extended computation.
 While it is true that for most of the rolling attacks the suffixes with longest length had the lowest loss during optimization, the increase was not monotonic.
 Furthermore, RollingSockpuppetGCG on Gemma is a notable exception to this trend, where the attack of length 7 had the lowest loss overall.